GihanMarasinghaOrg/modern_maths_lean/README.md

 If you are viewing this in Visual Studio Code, then you should:

-1. Close the terminal 'panel' that stretches across the bottom of the screen by clicking on the X in the top-right of the panel.
+1. If it's open, close the terminal 'panel' that stretches across the bottom of the screen by clicking on the X in the top-right of the panel.
-2. Click in the editor pane that contains this text and split the editor to right either by typing Ctrl+\ (or Cmd+\ on Mac) or by clicking the split editor button.
+2. Click in the editor pane that contains this text and split the editor to right either by typing <kbd>Ctrl</kbd>+<kbd>\\</kbd> (or <kbd>&#8984;</kbd>+<kbd>\\</kbd> on Mac) or by clicking the split editor button.
 This button looks like a square bisected by a vertical line.
 3. Read the book in the right-most pane.
-Start by cliking on the link for Chapter 1.
+Start by clicking on the link for Chapter 1.
 Introduction.